FOURTH FLOOR – Simulation

 Visualization Lab for Interprofessional Education & Research (available for naming)

 These state-of-the-art spaces will help effectively train the next generation of healthcare pre-professionals for the complex nature of team-based, patient-centered health, and social care delivery.
-These fully immersive and adaptable spaces offer hospital, home, and community care settings, as well as emergency situations and full-on disaster simulations.
+Fully immersive and adaptable, these spaces offer hospital, home, and community care settings, as well as emergency situations and full-on disaster simulations.
 These spaces can also be utilized for more traditional learning environments such as seminars, breakout sessions, group-based huddles, presentations, and even faculty development programs.
-In short, these spaces have boundless potential.

 Research & Education for Adaptive Living (named)